Technical Guide for API Partners

 3. Cancel a booking

-- If the /bookings/{booking-reference}/cancel-quote endpoint identifies the booking as cancellable, you can process the cancellation using /bookings/{booking-reference}/cancel.
+- If the /bookings/{booking-reference}/cancel-quote endpoint identifies the booking as “CANCELLABLE” and the customer accepts the refund amount, you can process the cancellation using /bookings/{booking-reference}/cancel.

 Exchange rates